Candy is a sweet part of so many celebrations and holidays. Halloween, Easter, birthday parties and more.

 Having braces can be a challenging adjustment for sure.
 But luckily there are plenty of candies that you can enjoy while wearing them.

-You just need to know which ones could potentially get stuck in your teeth, cause damage to your braces, or other problems.
+You also need to know which ones could potentially get stuck in your teeth, cause damage to your braces, or other problems.

 We’re guessing you don’t want to wear your braces longer than necessary or take extra trips to the orthodontist.
 So it’s a good idea to follow some general rules when it comes to eating candy with braces.